-Whether or not you've owned a home before, buying one in California is likely to involve different practices and procedures than you've encountered in the past.
-The good news is, it’s a state whose laws are very friendly to home buyers!
+If you've never owned a home before, or owned one outside California, realize that practices and procedures in this state are likely different than you've encountered in the past.
+The good news is, it’s a state whose laws are friendly to home buyers!
 Here’s a primer of what’s ahead.

-California law does not require that the buyer and seller physically come together at the closing table, or ever deal with each other face to face.
-Buyers and sellers in California are often represented by real estate brokers and agents, who communicate with each other on their clients’ behalf.
-Therefore, it is entirely possible that you might visit, ask questions about, and negotiate a purchase agreement for a home without ever coming into contact with the seller.
+California law doesn't require the buyer and seller to physically come together at the closing table, or ever deal with each other face to face.
+Buyers and sellers in California are often represented by their own real estate brokers and agents, who communicate with each other on their clients’ behalf.
+Therefore, it's entirely possible that you might visit, ask questions about, and negotiate a purchase agreement for a home without ever meeting the actual seller.

-Some states require that the buyer and seller both physically attend the closing.
-At closing, also sometimes referred to as a “settlement,” the buyer (or lender) will provide funds for the purchase price, the seller will sign the deed over to the buyer, the deed will be registered so that the buyer appears as the record owner, and proceeds of the sale will be distributed to the seller.
+Some states require that the buyer and seller both physically attend the closing or settlement.
+There, the buyer (or lender) will provide funds for the purchase price, the seller will sign the deed over to the buyer, the deed will be registered so that the buyer appears as the record owner, and proceeds of the sale will be distributed to the seller.

 However, in California, all of these acts may take place at the title or escrow company in your absence.
 The keys are delivered to you once all the paperwork has been handled.
-This is efficient, as it permits the closing to take place once the terms of the sale and escrow instructions are satisfied, and not be delayed by scheduling conflicts.
+This is efficient, as it lets the closing take place once the terms of the sale and escrow instructions are satisfied, and not be delayed by scheduling conflicts or bad traffic!

 Many states do not permit dual agency, recognizing the possible conflict of interest that arises when an agent is charged with the task of obtaining the highest price on behalf of the seller, while also bargaining for the lowest price on behalf of the buyer, without sharing confidential information with either party.

-Mello-Roos taxes are imposed on owners of property to fund improvements to local infrastructure.
-The law that permits imposition of this special tax is called the Community Facilities Act, authored by Senator Henry J. Mello and Assemblyman Mike Roos, thus the name “Mello-Roos.”
-(Government Code §53311-53368.3.)
+Mello-Roos taxes are imposed on owners of property to fund improvements to local infrastructure, under the Community Facilities Act (Government Code §53311-53368.3.)
 The funds from the taxes finance bonds used to build or enhance streets, sewer and sanitation systems, police and fire protection, schools, parks, and other local cultural facilities.

-Only properties located in a Mello-Roos Community Facilities District (“CFD”) can be subject to a Mello-Roos tax.
-If you are buying a home in California, you will want to ask whether the property is subject to Mello-Roos taxes and what the expected special tax payment is each year.
+Only properties located in a Mello-Roos Community Facilities District (“CFD”) can be subject to this tax.
+Before buying a home in California, ask whether the property is subject to Mello-Roos taxes and what the expected special tax payment is each year.

 Buying a home in California can be a new experience and much different than buying a home in another state.
 However, if you know what to expect and ask the right questions, you can have a smooth and successful real estate purchase experience.